Email address: [email protected]

-The Democratic People’s Republic of Korea (DPRK), or North Korea, was officially founded in 1948 after separate governments were formed on the Korean Peninsular in the aftermath of World War II.
+The Democratic People’s Republic of Korea (DPRK), or North Korea, was officially founded in 1948 after separate governments were formed on the Korean peninsula in the aftermath of World War II.
 North Korea aligned itself with the Soviet Union, whilst the southern part of the peninsula, now known as South Korea, or often just Korea, became a capitalist state aligned with the United States.

 Much of the recent history of North Korea is defined by the Korean War of 1950-53, which is considered the first proxy war between the capitalist west and the communist east.
 This conflict was devastating to the entire peninsula and ended with an armistice agreement in 1953.
 There however has been no formal signing of an agreement ending the Korean War.